yolk/valvat/README.md

 # => true or false or nil
 ```

-To keep backwards compatibility lookups of UK VAT numbers against the HMRC API are only performed with the option `:uk` with Authentication credentials.
+To keep backwards compatibility lookups of UK VAT numbers against the HMRC API are only performed when the option `:uk` is set to a hash containing your authentication credentials.
+You need to create an account on the [HMRC Developer Hub](https://developer.service.hmrc.gov.uk/developer/registration) to have access.

 ```ruby
 Valvat::Lookup.validate(